yusufcnr/near-wl/README.md

 ### Get Near Protocol Testnet Account from:
 https://wallet.testnet.near.org/

-## install dependencies from packacge.json file like this:
+## install dependencies from packacge.json file like this: (Reuire yarn installed)

-`npm install`
+Install yarn (package manager) from terminal like this:

+`sudo apt install yarn`

+Then istall dependencies and node modules using yarn package manager :

+`yarn`

 ### Install `NEAR CLI` in order to interact with Smart Contract like this: